43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 It takes a lot of time to parse these walls of text mentally, and gives no joy doing it.
 We also have no idea who we're talking to, or if they're even aware of this interaction.

 Even if the change is correct, what's the point in responding?
-I could just copy the issue into my own agent and fix it myself without the overhead of dealing with someone else's agent.
+At that point I may as well copy the issue into my own agent and fix it myself, without the overhead of dealing with someone else's agent.
+That's the part that should worry us: the most rational move is to cut the other person out entirely, and I don't think anyone actually wants an ecosystem where that's true.

 ## The loss of community